The Sprawl is independent local journalism. It's crowdfunded,

 We do depth,

 The Sprawl doesn’t do press release journalism.
-Instead of trying to cover everything in the city all the time, we make pop-up editions that go deep on specific stories for certain periods of time.
-Then we fold up our tables and chairs and go away for a bit.
+Instead of trying to cover everything all the time, we make pop-up editions that go deep on specific issues for certain periods of time.
 We also make Sprawlcast, a monthly radio show/podcast in collaboration with CJSW 90.9 FM.

 We do context,